BaenCo/MyMST/README.md

 As far as I know, you shouldn't have any problems running it.
 Put everything in the same folder.
 *Spoiler, it WAS a sleepless night!*

+Just clone the repo, n run with chrome by right-clicking on the'index.html' file.
+This was built expressly for cellphone usage, as my wife rarely uses any computing device besides her cell, so please keep that in mind.
+To more easily run on a desktop until I can get it properly updated, right click, choose inspect, then switch to the mobile view in the debugger.